scc-digitalhub/digitalhub/docker-compose/README.md

 Access MinIO at *http://localhost:9001* and create a new bucket named *testbucket*, then upload the *cities.CSV* file that comes with this repository.

 Navigate to the Dagit interface at *http://localhost:5000*.
-You should see `csv_pipeline` in the *Workspace*.
-Open its *Launchpad* and provide the run configuration, which includes the connection information for the Postgres and MinIO instances (change their IP address with that of your Docker network gateway; also update the credentials if you have changed them):
+You should see the job `csv_pipeline` inside `csv_repository` in the *Workspace*.
+Open its *Launchpad* and provide the run configuration, which includes the connection information for the Postgres and MinIO instances (change their IP address with that of your Docker network gateway; note that credentials are provided via environment variables with this configuration, which is good practice, although plain strings are also supported):

 ```
 resources: